Axamer Lizum Ski Resort Austria

 Skiing & Snowboarding, Lifts & Terrain

 A small to medium sized resort with 32km of piste trails and another 8km of marked ski routes, Axamer Lizum makes for a wonderful day lapping super-fast, top to bottom intermediate groomers over its 760m vertical.
 Advanced riders will enjoy the off-piste from the summits of Hoadl & Pleisen, whilst beginners can attempt the long top to bottom cruiser from Hoadl.
-Sections of this are 'under-rated' though (should be intermediate), so novices should progress in the village 'learn to ski' area prior to undertaking it.
+Sections of this are 'under-rated' though (it should be intermediate), so novices should progress in the village 'learn to ski' area prior to undertaking it.
 The backcountry route down to Axams off the Pleisen chair is a cracker if there is snow all the way into the valley.
-It is also possible to ski on piste all the way back to the village of Goetzens via the Götzner Grube trails.
-The longest trail from the resort, it is around 6km long and drops 1,100m vertical.
+It is also possible to ski on piste all the way back to the village of Götzens via the Götzner Grube trails.
+The longest trail from the resort, is around 6km long and drops 1,100m vertical.

 See the ski trail map for Axamer Lizum below.